 When flying on Turkish Airlines through Istanbul (IST), if your layover is between 6-24 hours, join one of the six daily tours in the Touristanbul program.
 These tours will take you through some of Istanbul’s most famous sites like the Blue Mosque, Taksim Square, Walls of Constantine, and Hagia Sophia.
 Each tour follows a different itinerary and your flight schedule will determine which tour you’re able to join.
 Some of the free tours even include a free meal so you’ll be able to taste some local cuisine while taking in the sites.

-To join one of these tours, just look for the hotel desk in the international arrival hall after clearing passport and custom control.
+To join one of these tours, just look for the hotel desk in the international arrival hall after clearing passport and customs control.
 There is no need to book in advance.
 All that is required is that you sign up at least 30 minutes prior to the tour’s departure time.
 Tours depart at 8:30am, 9:00am, 12:00 noon, 2:00 pm, and 4:00 pm, and range from 2.5 – 9 hours in duration.
 For a complete look at itineraries and schedules, visit the Touristabul site.

 You must be flying on an international Turkish Airlines flight both inbound and outbound to participate in a free tour and you cannot combine a free tour with a free hotel stay.
-If you’re itinerary allows for a free hotel stay, you’ll have to choose between one or the other.
+If your itinerary allows for a free hotel stay, you’ll have to choose between one or the other.

 If you spot a cheap flight to Asia on Eva Airways or China Airlines, you’ll be routed through Taipei (TPE), and if your layover is between 7-24 hours, you’ll be eligible to participate in a free half-day city tour.
 There is a morning tour that departs at 8:15 am and an afternoon tour, which departs at 2:00 pm.
 Both tours are approximately 4 hours and visit attractions such as the Qingshui Zushi Temple, Sanxia Old Street, and Taipei 101, which is one of the world’s tallest buildings.

-Seats are available on a first-come-first-serve basis by booking at the at the tourist service center in the arrivals lobby.
+Seats are available on a first-come-first-serve basis by booking at the tourist service center in the arrivals lobby.
 Alternatively, up to 6 seats are available to book in advance by filling out an excel file application form and emailing it in between 14 and 30 days prior to your arrival.
 For more information on how to register, tour itineraries, and eligibility requirements, check out the Free Half-Day Tour page.

 If you find yourself on a Korean Airlines, Asiana, or another flight transiting through Seoul’s Incheon Airport (ICN), there are a number of free tours offered throughout the day.
 This is a great opportunity to pass the time if you have a long layover and don’t wish to stay at the airport all day.
 Tours range from 1 hour to 5 hours, and you can choose from activities such as visiting a local beach, nearby temples, shopping, or exploring Gwangmyeong Cave.